Optimal bounds for semi-honest quantum oblivious transfer

-Thus, there is no hope of ``amplifying'' quantum protocols for weak oblivious transfer in order to get both cheating probabilities close to $1/2$.
+Thus, there is no hope of ``amplifying'' quantum protocols for semi-honest oblivious transfer in order to get both cheating probabilities close to $1/2$.

-The security requirements of weak oblivious transfer demand more of cheating-Alice than any previous study of oblivious transfer of which we are aware.
-As such, the lower bound of Theorem \ref{thm:LowerBound} is also an improvement on existing lower bounds under less stringent requirements for cheating-Alice.
-For example: \begin{itemize} \item In Ref.\ \cite{ChaillouxKS13-QIC} it was proven that one party can always cheat with probability $0.585$ under a security requirement similar to ours except that cheating-Alice need not guess one of Bob's bits with certainty. \item In Ref.\ \cite{ChaillouxKS13} a cheating probability of $0.599$ was proven under the requirement that cheating-Alice need only guess the exclusive-OR of Bob's bits. \end{itemize} For both of these security definitions, Theorem \ref{thm:LowerBound} improves the cheating probability to $2/3$.
+The security requirements of semi-honest oblivious transfer demand more of cheating-Alice than any previous study of oblivious transfer of which we are aware.
+As such, the lower bound of Theorem \ref{thm:LowerBound} is also an improvement on all known variants of oblivious transfer.
+For example: \begin{itemize} \item In Ref.\ \cite{ChaillouxKS13-QIC} it was proven that one party can always cheat with probability $0.585$ under a security requirement similar to ours except that cheating-Alice need not guess one of Bob's bits with certainty. \item In Ref.\ \cite{ChaillouxKS14} a cheating probability of $0.599$ was proven under the requirement that cheating-Alice need only guess the exclusive-OR of Bob's bits. \end{itemize} {Cheating with respect to our definition in Section \ref{sec:intro:weak-OT} implies cheating with respect to each of the above definitions.} Therefore, for both of these security definitions, Theorem \ref{thm:LowerBound} improves the cheating probability to $2/3$.
 Further comments on security definitions for oblivious transfer can be found in Sections \ref{sec:intro:security} and \ref{sec:crazy-sec}.